Otus-DevOps-2019-11/vshender_microservices/README.md

 ## Homework #15: docker-2

-- Outputs of `docker inspect` for container and image are compared.
+- The outputs of `docker inspect` for container and image are compared.
 - A docker machine is created in GCP.

   ```